 You will also need to add 2 1/2 teaspoons of baking powder for every cup of oat flour required.
-And if the recipe requires buttermilk but you prefer to keep the bake vegan or plant based then you will need to substitute each cup of buttermilk with almond or soy milk, but add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it.
+And if the recipe requires buttermilk, but you prefer to keep the bake vegan or plant based, then you will need to substitute each cup of buttermilk with almond or soy milk (but you should add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it).
 You will also need an extra 1/2 teaspoon of baking soda per cup of buttermilk (or buttermilk substitute) when using oat flour in the bake.

 Making You Own Oat Flour in 60 Seconds

 - Using a blender on its pulse setting, or you food processor on its fast setting, you can blend 1 and a 1/4 cup of oats and yield about 1 cup of oat flour (this may vary slightly depending on the type of oats you use).

 - Using a powerful blender like a Nutri Ninja will ensure that your flour will not only be done fast, but also broken down really fine.
 I literally made mine in 10 seconds, but this will vary according to how powerful the machine you are using is.

 - You can go for a courser texture, or a finer texture, just keep your eye on it every few seconds as it powders up quickly.
 Your flour should be ground in under a minute if you are using a powerful blender of grinder.

 Thank you for reading this post today. if you have any comments or questions please feel free to fire away in the comments box below and I will be more than happy to help as soon as I can.